-World ‘s one of the largest coworking organization is planning to plant its seed in Perth, the vibrant city of Australia.
-They are in talks to lease a 8000 sqm space in the central park tower.
+World‘s one of the largest coworking organizations is planning to plant its seed in Perth, the vibrant city of Australia.
+They are in talks to lease an 8000 sqm space in the Central Park Tower.
 WeWork has previously opened up its coworking spaces in the cities of Melbourne, Sydney, and Brisbane.
-This Brooklyn born and New York based organization has its presence in over more than 65 cities and is rapidly expanding.
+This Brooklyn-born and New York-based organization has a presence in more than 65 cities and is rapidly expanding.

 Starting with WeWork Sydney in Australia in the year 2010, WeWork has established several shared working spaces in the country with a major focus on the East Coast.
 With Perth, they are eyeing the West Coast cities and if finalized this will be the largest coworking space in Perth.

-The expansion march of WeWork has targetted a high rise building in the Central Business District area of Perth.
+The expansion march of WeWork has targeted a high-rise building in the Central Business District area of Perth.
 The Perth CBD is already growing rapidly and with WeWork’s coworking space opening up shop in this area it will further add momentum to its progressiveness.

 According to a report produced by CBRE Pacific Corporate Coworking Survey, Perth’s coworking scenario is expanding rather sluggishly.
 It also reported that when compared to other States the majority of coworking spaces in Perth are located in the Suburban markets.
 For instance in West Perth (10%) and Crawley and Subiaco (7% in each).

 There is demand for coworking spaces in Perth, but earlier this demand was captured by Liberty flexible workspaces and Victory offices.
 These are the bigger players of the market which aim to capture the largest share.
 CBRE also states that coworking spaces are envisioned to improve “vibrancy and sense of a place” and were positive for building values.